PowerDNS/pdns/docs/backends/bind.rst

 zones will already be available.
 While a domain is being loaded, it is not yet available, to prevent incomplete answers.

-Reloading is currently done only when a request for a zone comes in, and then only after :ref:`setting-bind-check-interval`. seconds have passed after the last check.
+Reloading is currently done only when a request (or zone transfer) for a zone comes in, and then only after :ref:`setting-bind-check-interval` seconds have passed after the last check.
 If a change occurred, access to the zone is disabled, the file is reloaded, access is restored, and the question is answered.
 For regular zones, reloading is fast enough to